anastasiaFalls/physicsSimulationsGrowth/README.md

 Used to refine my own simulations but also explore the profound ramifications of these developments in contrast to the beginning of the time period explored, from both a developer and engineering standpoint as well as a socilogical aspect.

-# *TO NAVIGATE THIS PROJECT
+# *To navigate this project:

-Please browse "Branches."
+Please browse the main branch.